Dr. Uyen-Sa D. T. Nguyen

 Education & Experience:

-I received a Bachelor of Science degree in Biology from the University of Michigan, and a Master of Public Health in Epidemiology and Biostatistics and a Doctor of Science degree in Epidemiology from the Boston University School of Public Health.
+I received a Bachelor of Science degree in Biology from the University of Michigan, a Master of Public Health in Epidemiology and Biostatistics, and a Doctor of Science degree in Epidemiology from the Boston University School of Public Health.
 I completed a postdoctoral fellowship at the Institute for Aging Research at Hebrew SeniorLife, an affiliate of Harvard Medical School.
-Prior to joining the UNTHSC School of Public Health, I was a faculty member in the Clinical Epidemiology Research and Training Unit at the Boston University School of Medicine, and the Department of Orthopedics and Physical Rehabilitation at the University of Massachusetts Medical School.
+Prior to joining the HSC School of Public Health, I was a faculty member in the Clinical Epidemiology Research and Training Unit at the Boston University School of Medicine, and the Department of Orthopedics and Physical Rehabilitation at the University of Massachusetts Medical School.